Draw length and arrow length aren’t equal. Each signifies different things. Most importantly, they determine your archery performance.

 The answer is subjective.

-In detail, the answer lies in two folds.
+In greater detail, the answer can be viewed from two perspectives.

 How does Draw Length Affects Arrow Speed?

-This question claims a quick recap of the definition of draw length.
+This question prompts a swift summary of the draw length’s definition.

-Again, draw length is the distance of the draw of your bow at full length.
+Once more, draw length refers to the extent of your bow’s draw at full length.

-So, if you partially draw your bow, it won’t store as much potential energy as a full draw.
+Consequently, if you only partially draw your bow, it won’t amass the same potential energy as a full draw.

 Do shorter (or longer) arrows fly faster?

 Generally, shorter arrows are lighter than longer arrows.
-So, short arrows fly faster than long arrows.
+Therefore, short arrows fly faster than long arrows.

-Also, shorter arrows are often stiffer than longer arrows which power the arrow with high speed.
-(I discussed the technical stuff about this in the previous sections).
+Additionally, shorter arrows are frequently stiffer than longer ones, which imparts higher speed to the arrow.
+(I elaborated on the technical details about this in the preceding sections.)

 Is there any relationship between draw length and draw weight?

-Simply put, draw weight is the force needed to pull the string back to its anchor points.
-You might have heard, that this is a 45-pound bow.
-As an archer, a 45-pound bow means you will need to apply 40 pounds of force to draw the bow back to the anchor point.
+In simple terms, draw weight refers to the force required to pull the string back to its anchor points.
+You might have encountered the term, such as a “45-pound bow.”
+As archers, when we refer to a 45-pound bow, it indicates that we need to exert 40 pounds of force to draw the bow back to the anchor point.

-Draw length is the distance from the anchor point to the grip point.
+Draw length denotes the measurement from the anchor point to the grip point.

-That said, there’s no direct relation between draw length and the draw weight.
+Nonetheless, there isn’t a direct correlation between draw length and draw weight.

 How?